 Gallery - Friends: Brooke's admission

 Useful Sources - Friends: Brooke's admission

-- The Papers of Rupert Chawner Brooke on Janus (see Links)
+- Catalogue of the papers of Rupert Chawner Brooke on ArchiveSearch (see Links)

 - Hassall, C. (1984), Rupert Brooke: a Biography, London : Faber and Faber